 Goodwill and indefinite-lived intangible assets are not amortized but are reviewed annually for impairment or more frequently if impairment indicators arise.
-Separable intangible assets that are not deemed to have an indefinite life are amortized over their estimated useful lives, which range from one to ten years, using methods of amortization that are expected to reflect the estimated pattern of economic use, and are reviewed for impairment when events or changes in circumstances suggest that the assets may not be recoverable.
-The Company performs its annual test of impairment of goodwill as of December 31st of each year and whenever events or changes in circumstances suggest that the carrying amount may not be recoverable.
+Separable intangible assets that are not deemed to have an indefinite life are amortized over their estimated useful lives, which range from three to ten years, using methods of amortization that are expected to reflect the estimated pattern of economic use, and are reviewed for impairment when events or changes in circumstances suggest that the assets may not be recoverable.
+Consistent with the Company s determination that it has only one reporting segment, it has been determined that there is only one reporting unit and goodwill is tested for impairment at the entity level.
+The Company performs its annual test of impairment of goodwill as of December 31st of each year and whenever events or changes in circumstances suggest that the carrying amount may not be recoverable using the two step process required by ASC 350, Intangibles Goodwill and Other.
+The first step of the impairment test is to identify potential impairment by comparing the reporting unit s fair value with its net book value (or carrying amount), including goodwill.
+The fair value is estimated based on a market value approach.
+If the fair value of the reporting unit exceeds its carrying amount, the reporting unit s goodwill is not considered to be impaired and the second step of the impairment test is not performed.
+Whenever indicators of impairment are present, the Company would perform the second step and compare the implied fair value of the reporting unit s goodwill, as defined by ASC 350, to its carrying value to determine the amount of the impairment loss, if any.
+As of December 31, 2013, there were no indications of impairment based on the step one analysis, and the Company s estimated fair value exceeded its goodwill carrying value by a significant margin.

-Based on the aforementioned evaluation, the Company believes that, as of each of the balance sheet dates presented, none of the Company s goodwill or other long-lived assets were impaired.
-The Company did not have any intangible assets with indefinite lives as of June 30, 2013 or December 31, 2012.
+Based on the aforementioned evaluation, the Company believes that, as of the balance sheet date presented, none of the Company s goodwill or other long-lived assets were impaired.
+The Company did not have any intangible assets with indefinite lives as of March 31, 2014 or December 31, 2013.